mars0i/majure/README.md

 * Clojure is usually used with the Leiningen dependencies tool.
-  To run this code using leiningen, change to one of the numbered subdirectories, then execute `./compile.sh` and then one of the following commands:
+  To run this code using leiningen, change to one of the numbered subdirectories, then follow the instructions in the README.md file there.
-	`lein run`
-	`lein with-profile withgui run`
-	`lein with-profile nogui run`
-  You can also use `lein jar` or `lein uberjar` to make a jar file for use without Leiningen.

 * Many convenient Clojure functions return lazy sequences.
 Laziness has both advantages and disadvantages.
 Among other things, it means